fedora-infra/bodhi/docs/user/man_pages/bodhi.rst

 ``bodhi updates query [options]``

     Query the bodhi server for updates.

+    If the query returns only one update, a detailed view of the update will be displayed.

+    If more than one update is returned, the command will display a list showing the packages contained in the update, the update content-type (rpm / module / ...), the current status of the update (pushed / testing / ...) and the date of the last status change with the number of days passed since.
+A leading ``*`` marks security updates.

     The ``query`` subcommand supports the following options:

     ``--updateid <id>``